 - Among the states and territories, the largest fall in the attendance rate for cultural venues and events was recorded in the Northern Territory (down 8.9 percentage points), while the Australian Capital Territory recorded the largest increase (up 3.8 percentage points). - The attendance rate increased in most capital cities and rest of state areas of Australia.
-The few exceptions were Greater Brisbane (down by 1.1 percentage points), the rest of Queensland (down by 0.8 percentage points) and Greater Perth (down by 1.0 percentage point). - Attendance at cultural events increased in all remaining capital and rest of state regions.
-These changes were statistically significant in Greater Melbourne and the Australian Capital Territory.
+The few exceptions were Greater Brisbane (down by 1.1 percentage points), the rest of Queensland (down by 0.8 percentage points) and Greater Perth (down by 1.0 percentage point). - Attendance at cultural events increased in all remaining capital and rest of state regions for which data is reported.
 The largest increase occurred in Greater Melbourne (up by 4.1 percentage points), followed by the rest of Tasmania (up 3.9 percentage points).